alm494/tpmcrypto/README.md

 ## Limitations

++ You should be familiar with the limitations based on the local legislation of your country regarding the legality of using strong cryptography
 + Privileged access required : root privileges are necessary to access the TPM chip.
 Alternatively, you can add your user to the tss group (this may vary depending on the Linux distribution).
 + Hardware dependency : this solution requires a TPM 2.0 chip, which may not be present on all systems.
 + Concurrency restrictions : avoid multithreaded access to the TPM, as it may lead to resource contention or unexpected behavior.